Recently Resolved Matters

 The Attorney General also participates in national level, multistate actions.
 Here are some recently resolved multistate cases that the Wyoming Attorney General has participated in on behalf of Wyoming residents.

 Affinion Group, Inc., Trilegiant Corporation and Webloyalty.com, Inc., Docket 181-698: This case addressed several of Affinion’s marketing practices that misled consumers, including a lack of clear and conspicuous disclosure about Affinion’s identity, and the cost and ongoing nature of the charges.
 Most troubling were two marketing practices of Affinion – live checks and online data pass.
 In a live check solicitation, consumers were sent via direct mail an offer that appeared to be a check – but when consumers endorsed and deposited the checks, the consumers unknowingly authorized Affinion to enroll them in membership programs, and to bill them each month indefinitely.
 In an online data pass offer, consumers were presented an Affinion offer immediately after an online purchase from a retailer.
 Affinion was then able to enroll and bill consumers without acquiring any of their account information because the marketing partner would pass that information to Affinion.
 Both practices are prohibited under the judgment.
 Additionally, the judgement resulted in a total of roughly to Wyoming residents.
-A deposit will be made to the Consumer Protection Trust Fund in the amount of $25,000.00.
+A deposit was made to the Consumer Protection Trust Fund in the amount of $25,000.00.
 Another deposit was made to the General Fund in the amount of $28,223.19.

 Affinion Group, Inc., Trilegiant Corporation and Webloyalty.com, Inc., Docket 181-698 Total Refunds: $91,256.30